 Read next: Coolest Bucket List Ideas for Travelers

-Milan, Italy is among the cheapest places to fly to in all of Europe
+18. Milan, Italy is among the cheapest places to fly to in all of Europe

 Big cities like NYC have daily non-stop flights to Milan via American Airlines, Delta, and Alitalia.
 Even in smaller cities, like Burlington VT and Louisville KY, it’s not uncommon to find cheap flights throughout the year.

-Milan is considered the fashion capital of the world, as it’s home to countless high-end designer and luxury stores.
+Milan is the fashion capital of the world, as it’s home to countless high-end designer and luxury stores.
 But a trip to Milan isn’t complete without a visit to its grandiose gothic cathedral, the Duomo di Milano, and its sprawling restaurant scene.
-The surrounding Lombardy region also merits a visit.
+The surrounding Lombardy region also deserves a visit.

 While many destinations in Italy are filled with historic charm, Milan offers a more contemporary, cosmopolitan vibe.
 This definitely makes it among the most unique places to visit in Europe!

 Whether you’re admiring the intricate details of the Last Supper or indulging in authentic Italian espresso, Milan serves up a rich tapestry of experiences.

 Read next: Top Bologna Day Trips in Emilia-Romagna